Alistairmurimi/OS-ASSIGNMENTS-DEKUT/README.md

-OPERATING SYSTEMS
+OPERATING SYSTEMS ASSIGNMENT
-list of  basic linux sudo commands
+this is a list of  basic  linux commands and sudo commands and what they do!